Summary

 The 'Load Preset Scenario' button provides a fast way to configure the simulation for specific experimental questions.

 To select a preset, simply click anywhere on its title or in the background of its box.
 The box will become highlighted.
+Once a preset is selected, you can adjust its custom sliders and options (such as fill percentage, ratios, strategies, or trigger modes) directly within that preset's panel.

 The available presets include: